 Ring the bell by the brick doorway nearby to visit the convent church, reached by crossing a meditative garden.
 Its portal vividly combines Gothic arches, Mudejar brickwork, Renaissance medallion and ceramics by the Italian artist, Niculoso Pisano.
 Inside the nave has an elaborate wooden roof and there are some fine statues here of St John the Evangelist and St John the Baptist.

-Iglesia de San Luis de Los Franceses (Church of St Louis of France)
+Iglesia de San Luis de Los Franceses (Church of St Louis of the French)

 One of the finest examples of Baroque architecture in Seville, San Luis de los Franceses (known simply as San Luis) is an extravagantly decorated circular church in the Macarena district.